 As a solitary, highly-efficient predator, the jaguar stands at the top of the Amazon food chain.
-While visitors to the rainforest should not expect to sight this magnificent big cat, many travelers are fortunate enough to see a jaguar on the banks of the Tambopata River, when journeying through more remote parts of Tambopata National Reserve.
+While visitors to the rainforest may not always see this magnificent big cat, many travelers are fortunate enough to see a jaguar on the banks of the Tambopata River, or when journeying through more remote parts of Tambopata National Reserve.

 Tambopata National Reserve is an ideal place to spot the jaguar (Panthera onca) because its forest and wetland systems are home to many of the species that this big cat preys upon, including capybaras, peccaries and tapirs.